Zyara-1ot/Echoes/README.md

 # ECHOES

-A tool that experimentally maps your CPU's cache hierarchy by stressing memory with different access patterns and visualizing latency and cache behavior.
+A tool that experimentally maps your CPU's cache hierarchy by stressing memory with different access patterns and measuring how long each access takes.
+Outputs a heatmap revealing L1, L2, L3, and RAM boundaries, detects cache line size, TLB overflow point, and false sharing penalties without touching a spec sheet.

 ## What it measures